Generative AI in customer service: Use cases, benefits, and more

 It feels like a gross understatement to say that generative AI is transforming customer service.
 It’s completely changed the game in terms of helping teams deliver more efficient and effective support — and it won’t slow down anytime soon.

 Ready to get started on your generative AI journey?
-With Assembled Assist, your team can automate resolutions for common inquiries, benefit from auto-drafted replies in your brand voice, and design tailored workflows for any scenario.
+With Assembled AI, your team can automate resolutions for common inquiries, benefit from auto-drafted replies in your brand voice, and design tailored workflows for any scenario.
 That means more solves per hour, fewer escalations, and an increase in positive CSAT replies.

 Put simply, customer expectations are evolving — and your tech stack needs to evolve too.
-Schedule a demo today to discover how Assembled Assist can help you redefine top-notch customer service for the modern age.
+Schedule a demo today to discover how Assembled AI can help you redefine top-notch customer service for the modern age.